Krishna-Gour/neuro-occ/README.md

 ## **Overview**

-Neuro-OCC is an advanced AI-powered system that revolutionizes airline Operations Control Centers (OCCs) by combining Large Language Models with symbolic reasoning to handle complex flight disruptions.
-The system provides real-time recovery solutions while ensuring full compliance with aviation regulations.
+Neuro-OCC is an advanced AI-powered system that revolutionizes airline Operations Control Centers (OCCs).
+It generates **high-precision, actionable, and verifiably optimal** recovery plans by combining the reasoning power of Large Language Models with the logical rigor of a symbolic engine.

+The system moves beyond generalized suggestions to create detailed, multi-step plans that are grounded in a real-time "world model" of the airline's operations, ensuring that every decision is compliant, cost-effective, and minimizes passenger disruption.

 ### **Key Capabilities**
-- **Real-time Disruption Management**: Handles weather, technical, crew, and security disruptions
+- **High-Precision Recovery Planning**: Generates detailed, actionable JSON plans instead of just suggestions.
+- **Goal-Oriented AI**: Optimizes plans based on key business drivers (cost, passenger impact, compliance).
+- **Verifiable Optimality**: Uses a quantitative cost function to prove the financial impact of a plan.
+- **Deep Contextual Awareness**: Reasons over a real-time "world model" of all flights, pilots, and aircraft.
-- **Regulatory Compliance**: Built-in DGCA FDTL rule validation
+- **Regulatory Compliance**: Guarantees 100% DGCA FDTL rule validation for every action.
-- **Human-in-the-Loop**: AI-assisted decision making with human oversight
+- **Human-in-the-Loop**: Empowers operators with clear, data-driven, and verifiable AI recommendations.
-- **Network Visualization**: Interactive flight network with real-time updates
-- **Automated Startup**: One-command deployment with health monitoring
-- **Modern UI**: Glassmorphism design with smooth animations

 ## **Quick Start**